 The response of the medical establishment, both in America and in Britain, was one of outrage; the institution of lodge practice was denounced in harsh language and apocalyptic tones.
 Such low fees, many doctors charged, were bankrupting the medical profession.
 Moreover, many saw it as a blow to the dignity of the profession that trained physicians should be eagerly bidding for the chance to serve as the hirelings of lower-class tradesmen.
 It was particularly detestable that such uneducated and socially inferior people should be permitted to set fees for the physicians’ services, or to sit in judgment on professionals to determine whether their services had been satisfactory.
 The government, they demanded, must do something.

 And so it did.
 In Britain, the state put an end to the “evil” of lodge practice by bringing health care under political control.
-Physicians’ fees would now be determined by panels of trained professionals (i.e., the physicians themselves) rather than by ignorant patients.
+Physicians’ fees would now be determined by panels of trained professionals (that is, the physicians themselves) rather than by ignorant patients.
 State-financed medical care edged out lodge practice; those who were being forced to pay taxes for “free” health care whether they wanted it or not had little incentive to pay extra for health care through the fraternal societies, rather than using the government care they had already paid for.

 In America, it took longer for the nation’s health care system to be socialised, so the medical establishment had to achieve its ends more indirectly; but the essential result was the same.
 Medical societies like the AMA imposed sanctions on doctors who dared to sign lodge practice contracts.
 This might have been less effective if such medical societies had not had access to government power; but in fact, thanks to governmental grants of privilege, they controlled the medical licensure procedure, thus ensuring that those in their disfavour would be denied the right to practice medicine.